NextBlaubeere/asmedia-usb-mouse-fix/README.md

 This issue has been observed on a **MacBook Pro 13" Early 2015 (MacBookPro12,1)** with an LG UltraWide monitor connected via Thunderbolt 2.
 When the same monitor is connected via its USB port instead, the hub is hosted by the Intel xHCI controller and the mouse works fine.
 The ASMedia ASM1042A acts as the xHCI host controller when connected via Thunderbolt 2, and it does not recover from TT stalls on the interrupt endpoint the way the Intel controller does.

 What makes this even stranger is that plugging in an unrelated Logitech wireless receiver into the monitor suddenly makes any wired mouse work.
 The receiver has no connection to the wired mouse whatsoever.
 Dynamic debug logs confirm that the URB cancellation still happens even with the receiver plugged in, so the receiver does not prevent the cause.
-The mouse simply recovers from it in that case, for reasons that are not yet clear.
+The mouse simply recovers from it in that case.
+A possible explanation is that the receiver keeps the USB bus active in a way that changes the timing of how the ASM1042A processes the next URB submission, but this is not confirmed.

+The Logitech Lightspeed Receiver (046d:c539) also has three interfaces all polling at 1ms, yet it works without any workaround even on the ASMedia controller.
+The likely reason is that it is not handled by usbhid but by the logitech-djreceiver driver (hid-logitech-dj), which has its own hid_ll_driver with open and close callbacks that do nothing.
+When udev opens and closes the hidraw device, no URB is cancelled at the USB level, so the ASM1042A never encounters the broken state.

 ---